The V6 and V10 represent two essential stages in Dyson’s cordless vacuum development.

 - Extended run time: Dyson says that this cordless vacuum will run for up to 60 minutes, but that’s without using any of the motorized tools.

-- Large bin: Fewer trips to the trash bin.
+- Large bin: There will be fewer trips to the trash bin.

 - Looks cool: This vacuum seems more like a giant Nerf gun than a vacuum cleaner.